 The issue is that my husband and I are polar opposites.

 Like completely polar.
-North Pole to South Pole.
-Vanilla to chocolate.
-Sweet to savory.
+We are North Pole to South Pole, vanilla to chocolate.
+Sweet to savory opposites.
 And yet, somehow, our core values align well together.

 How To Determine Your Family Values

-Asking yourself these questions (along with this printable) and really dig deep into what your values are.
+Asking yourself these questions (along with this printable) and really digging deep into what your values… a great way to start!

 How Do I Want Kids To Feel In Our Home?